elliottomlinson/cardmaster/README.md

   <img src="https://raw.githubusercontent.com/elliottomlinson/cardmaster/master/res/card/generated/Seance.png" width="20%" title="Seance">
 </p>

-Enabled by our mapping system, players have the freedom to manpulate the environment to varying degrees with cards like *Eidolimb*, *Soak*, and *Poltergeist*.
+Players have the freedom to manipulate the environment to varying degrees with cards like *Eidolimb*, *Soak*, and *Poltergeist*.

 <br>
 <p align="center">